filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/cuda.md

     sudo sh cuda_11.6.1_510.47.03_linux.run
     ```

 1. Use `SPACEBAR` to select and deselect an installation option.
-Only install cuda-toolkit.
+Only install the CUDA toolkit.
 You do not need any other packages.
 1. Press `ENTER` to begin the installation and wait for it to finish.

 ## Configuring the variables

-1. We need to add the newly installed CUDA to the PATH environment variable for the Linux user that will compile and run the Lotus:
+1. We need to add the newly installed CUDA to the PATH environment variable for the Linux user that will compile and run Lotus:

     ```shell
     echo -e `export PATH=$PATH:/usr/local/cuda-11.6/bin \n export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/cuda-11.6/lib64` >> ~/.bashrc && source ~/.bashrc
     ```

-1. Reboot the system for the changes to take effect, then verify that the new CUDA toolkit and Nvidia driver versions are in use:
+1. Reboot the system for the changes to take effect, and then verify that the new CUDA toolkit and Nvidia driver versions are in use:

     ```shell
     sudo nvidia-smi